alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

    ```pwsh
    .\Active_Directory_Configuration.ps1 -oubackuppath "c:\Scripts\GPOs"
    ```
-You will be promted to enter a password for the adsync account.
-Use the password the keyvault in the `RG_DSG_SECRETS` resource group called `sh-managment-adsync`.
+You will be prompted to enter a password for the adsync account.
+Use the password from the keyvault in the `RG_DSG_SECRETS` resource group called `sh-managment-adsync`.

 ### Configure Group Policies